-Beating hearts are finally still with 4D PET image reconstructionJune 11th, 2012 in Medical research /
+Beating hearts are finally still with 4D PET image reconstructionJune 11, 2012 in Medicine & Health / Medical research

 A development in 4D image reconstruction compensates for blurring caused by the beating of the heart, say researchers at the Society of Nuclear Medicine's 59th Annual Meeting.
 The new method provides sharper-than-ever images of cardiac function to help pinpoint heart defects for better diagnoses and treatment.